 This simplifies development as there are many tools available for C development.

 In my opinion, it does not make sense to force unneccessary indentation on people.
-The name of the file is the namespace of a translation unit in ESPL1000. structs and methods can be declared and defined directly, without needing a wrapper like a class or namespace construct.
+The name of the file is the namespace of a translation unit. structs and functions can be declared and defined directly, without needing a wrapper like a class or namespace construct.
 This also makes code easier to read without context.

-There are no nested method definitions or nested structures in ESPL1000.
+There are no nested method definitions or nested structures.
 Indentation is limited to the minimum necessary.
 I have personally never seen a case where it was necessary or 'better' in any way to declare a nested function or anything like that.

 ESPL1000 provides the basic building blocks like loops and if-statements that are classics to most programming languages.
-Extra stuff like annotations or bloated syntax is avoided whenever possible.
+Extra stuff like bloated syntax is avoided whenever possible.

 Having 'NULL' makes it hard to understand code without context and knowledge of the code around it.
 Good code should make sense on it's own.
 So it should be obvious when a variable might not contain anything.
 So NULL will not be implemented in ESPL1000.